How much do I need to pay up front?

 The only information you can get from the start price is that it tells you the lowest amount you can bid.
 The amount a car will end up selling for will be the value the market assigns to it through competition with other bidders, and with reference to similar vehicles sold in the past.

 Rather than looking at the start price, how much you decide to bid needs to be based on your budget and what similar cars are being sold for at the auctions in Japan.

 Japan's car auctions are no different to any other auction.
 Each car has its own reserve price.
 So what do you need to know about reserve prices as a buyer?
-Reserve prices are sometimes mentioned on the auction sheet.
-If a car is not expected to sell very much, then the price at which bidding starts (the start price) may be set as the reserve price.
+Reserve prices are rarely mentioned on the auction sheet.
+If a car is not expected to sell for very much, then the price at which bidding starts (the start price) may be set as the reserve price.